Change the Subject like a social chameleon in 5 Incredible Ways

-Have you ever been in a talk that went from being interesting to taking forever?
+Have you ever been in a talk that started interesting but dragged on for what felt like forever?
 Are you noting that you agree?
 We’ve all been stuck in a boring conversation and wished there was a magic way out.
 Not to worry, though, social birds!
 Learning how to change the subject is not as hard as you think.

 You could think of it as conversation kung fu or the skill of changing the subject by asking the next person to shift from one topic to another with style and grace.
 This blog post will show you the tricks to avoid dullness and keep the talk strong.
 Get ready to say goodbye to awkward silences and hello to interesting conversations!